Nelnitorian/techlife_bulb/README.md

 Once you have restarted, the custom_component will be available in your system (check home_assistant.log) and an entity named 'light.yourbulb' will be available.

-Note that the entity can't be configured via the UI, only via the configuration.yaml file.
+Home Assistant uses two ids to identify each entity.
+The entity_id and the unique_id.
+The entity_id is the used to call the entity in the frontend.
+The unique_id is the one that is used to identify the entity within the system.

+An entity without a unique_id won't be able to be reconfigured in the frontend.
+The script assigns a unique_id to the entity with the format `<mac_address>` as the [documentation](https://developers.home-assistant.io/docs/entity_registry_index/#unique-id) suggests.

 ## Connecting to wifi - Custom Script

-If the bulb is already connected to your wifi yoy can skip this step.
+If the bulb is already connected to your wifi you can skip this step.
 - Download `techlife_setup.py`
 - Ensure python installed in your system.
 - Modify ssid, password and bssid inside the script.